maxdevaine/scripts/innosetup/SAP-VIM/README.md

 # All in one installer couple of packages
-This is all-in-one installer many of packages and configuration.
+This is all-in-one installer many of packages and configuration. \
-It's for speed up installation and configuration process for new client stations (PC/NTB).
+It's for speed up installation and configuration process for new client stations (PC/NTB). \
+Installer reduces install steps from cca 75 to 10 and allow remote silent install / deploy. \
-This installer just install many packages and configuration, but doesn't contains unsoinatlation procedures.
+This installer just install many packages and configuration, but doesn't contains uninstalation procedures.
 So, you have to go to install programs (Windows -> control panel -> ...) and uinstall each of packages.

 ### Directory structure should be:
 * VIM-Installer